 - Syntax: <field>, ...

 - Description: Specifies one or more fields to group the results by.
-Required when using the BY or GROUPBY clause.
+Required when using the BY clause.

 - Description: An expression describing the filters that are applied to your search.
-Includes time and search modifiers, comparison expressions, and index expressions.
+Includes time and search modifiers, and comparison expressions.
 See the following sections for descriptions of each of these logical expression components.

 - Cannot filter on

 metric_name.
 Does not support CASE or TERM directives.
 You also cannot use the WHERE clause to search for terms or phrases.

 - Description: Specifies whether to use the prestats format.
 The prestats format is a Splunk internal format that is designed to be consumed by commands that generate aggregate calculations.
 When you use the prestats format, you can pipe the data into the

 timechartcommands, which are designed to accept the prestats format.
 When